|"Tomorrow We Live" (1942).|

 Are you into Edgar G. Ulmer films?
 Have you ever even heard the name?
-Well, this is one of them, if you know who that was.
-Here, we have a desert casino - years before Las Vegas had its first one - run by a gangster.
+Well, "Tomorrow We Live" (1942) is one of Ulmer's films, and one of the weirder and more obscure ones.
+Here, we have a desert casino - Las Vegas is just getting started at this time and only has one hotel/resort - run by a gangster.
 If that isn't prescient, I don't know what is.

 To say this film hasn't aged well is sort of like saying that things didn't turn out so well for Hitler.
 And speaking of whom, he is brought up in this film in such a bizarre fashion that if you aren't expecting it, your jaw will quite literally drop.
 Mine did.